AmosLab/Gradescope_tags/README.md

 Bokeh installation: https://docs.bokeh.org/en/latest/docs/first_steps/installation.html
 (Install numpy and pandas similarly)

-All the csv files exported from gradescope to be scraped should be placed in a folder named 'Data'.
+All the csv files exported from canvas to be scraped should be placed in a folder named 'Data'.
 Store this 'Data' folder in the same place as the plot.py script.
 To store data differently or to use files with different extension, 'path' and 'extension' variables can be changed respectively.

-Running this script: [python/python3/py] plot.py shall create plot for every student with their email as the filename.
+Running this script: python plot.py or python3 plot.py or py plot.py (depending on the OS) shall create plot for every student with their name (ID) as the filename.

 Canvas or mail mege can be used to share these files with students